 Just as countries need to maintain defined, political boundaries to protect their citizens, we too need to establish personal boundaries to safeguard our individual interests and shield ourselves against harmful influences.

-Many of us fail in building healthy boundaries because we were raised to believe that we should give people the benefit of the doubt, and strive to see the good in them.
+Many of us fail to build healthy boundaries because we were raised to believe that we should give people the benefit of the doubt, and strive to see the good in them.
 The media perpetuates this notion by setting unrealistic standards for relationships.

 Unfortunately, we don’t live in a utopian society where everyone can be trusted.
 The reality is that human nature is unpredictable and we can never know what kind of neurosis or unhealthy behavior patterns other people might be harboring within them.